Gretchen Zagzebski, MEd, LCPC

 Gretchen is a collaborative clinician who has experience working with various stakeholders including school social workers, school counselors, parents, teachers and children.

-Gretchen also specializes in counseling for anxiety, depression, self-esteem, parenting, peer issues/bullying, ADHD, academic issues, emotional regulation, coping skills and career counseling.
+Gretchen also specializes in counseling for anxiety, depression, self-esteem, parenting, peer issues, emotional regulation, coping skills, communication skills and career counseling.

 Gretchen is Gottman Level I trained to support couples in all life stages.
 Together, couples strengthen their relationships, rekindle their friendships and learn how to manage conflict better.
 When couples learn to replace negative conflict patterns with positive interactions, they’re able to repair past hurts and create a new, stronger relationship.